Practice Management Blog

 This means that you’ll charge clients their full appointment fee, should they fail to arrive at their appointment without giving notice at least 24 hours in advance.

-You can make this policy clear by using the following sign, visible in your waiting room:
+You can make this policy clear by using the following sign in your waiting room.

 Dear Clients,